Jeffreyo3/jeffreyo3/README.md

 ## 🔭 I’m currently working on:

 *   Writing notes on how to transfer knowledge of JavaScript & ReactJS to other JS frameworks (ie: VueJS).
-Notes will be used to create a blog post or video.
+Notes might be used to create a blog post or video.
-*   Creating a browser-based turn-based RPG-style game using ReactJS for Front End & NodeJS/PostgreSQL for Back End.
+*   Creating a Java Spring backend for a productivity app.
+*   Collaborating on a client-side clicker game in Angular.

 ## 🌱 I’m currently learning:

 *   UPER problem solving techniques - practicing via code challenges in JS, Python, and Java.
-*   How to use Java visually - outside the realm of just backend/API utility.
+*   Angular and NgRx

 ## 📫 How to reach me: